Skip to main content

 Reports

-For the generation of reports, a connection can be made to various reporting tools, such as DevExpress Reports, Crystal Reports, Microsoft Word, SQL Server Reports, and i-net Clear Reports.
+For the generation of reports, a process flow can be configured, and a connection can be made to various reporting tools, such as DevExpress Reports, Crystal Reports, Microsoft Word, SQL Server Reports, and i-net Clear Reports.
 These reports can be viewed, printed, mailed, and exported to various formats automatically or via the user interfaces.

 Artificial intelligence